deepakkum21/JavaConcepts/Maven/maven_readme.md

 5. ### Maven dependency scope – runtime (JDBC driver)
     - The dependencies with this scope are **required at runtime**.
     - they're **not needed for compilation of the project code**.
+    - This scope indicates that **the dependency is not required for compilation, but is for execution.**
     - dependencies marked with the runtime scope **will be present in runtime and test classpath**, **but they will be missing from compile classpath**.
     - example of dependencies that should use the runtime scope is a **JDBC driver**:
     -            <dependency>